-Join us for a productive conversation about ways we can build pathways to foster learning and communication – from school to the workplace – for individuals with autism.
+What are effective ways we can build pathways to foster learning and communication – from school to the workplace – for individuals with autism?

 Hear a world-renowned expert in the area of neurodevelopment and education discuss current research and best practice.
 You'll also hear first hand from a University of Sydney student with autism about their experiences and the challenges of navigating the education system.